What happens when I need help with a large scale project (such as writing a strategy, plan or consultation document)?

-How do I go about getting help with a small scale project (such as writing a council report or business case)?
+How do I go about getting help with a small scale project such as writing a council report or executive summary?

 After we have discussed your project I will provide you with an estimated cost (based on an hourly rate) for the completion of smaller scale projects.
 This estimate will not be exceeded without prior agreement with you.

-Once I have received your document I will provide you with an estimated cost for editing (based on an hourly rate).
+Once I have received your document I will assess the extent of the changes required.
+I will provide you with an estimated cost for editing (based on an hourly rate).
 This estimate will not be exceeded without prior agreement with you.